Persistence of Heterodimensional Cycles: Robust heterodimensional dynamics in finite-parameter families

 Moreover, in the double-focus case, the point $O_1$ is homoclinically related to the cs-blender and the point $O_2$ is homoclinically related to the cu-blender, and the same holds true for any $C^r$-close system $g$.
-In the saddle-focus case, the point $O_2$ is, for the system $f$ and for any $C^r$-close system $g$, homoclinically related to the cu-blender, and there exist intervals $I_j$ converging to $\mu=0$ such that if $\mu(g)\in I_j$, then the point $O_1$ is homoclinically related to the cs-blender. \end{thm} \begin{rem} By the inversion of time, we deduce a similar result for the case where $\gamma_{2,1}=\gamma_{2,2}^*=\gamma e^{i\omega}$ and $\lambda_{1,1}=\lambda$ is real.
+In the saddle-focus case, the point $O_2$ is, for the system $f$ and for any $C^r$-close system $g$, homoclinically related to the cu-blender, and there exist intervals $I_j$ converging to $\mu=0$ such that if $\mu(g)\in I_j$, then the point $O_1$ is homoclinically related to the cs-blender. \end{thm} \begin{rem} By the reversion of time, we deduce a similar result for the case where $\gamma_{2,1}=\gamma_{2,2}^*=\gamma e^{i\omega}$ and $\lambda_{1,1}=\lambda$ is real.
 Namely, we obtain that the point $O_1$ is homoclinically related to a cs-blender for the system $f$ and for any $C^r$-close system $g$, and that there exist intervals $I_j$ converging to $\mu=0$ such that if $\mu(g)\in I_j$, then the point $O_2$ is homoclinically related to the cu-blender. \end{rem}

 This theorem is proved in Section \ref{sec:complex_ev}.
+In particular, the coexistence of a cs-blender and a cu-blender for the non-perturbed system $f$ is obtained in Propositions \ref{prop:sad-foc_blender} and \ref{prop:df_blender}.
 Since in a proper unfolding of $f$ the rational independence conditions of Theorem \ref{thm:sad-foc_main} are achieved by arbitrarily small changes of parameters, the claim of Theorem \ref{thm:persis_hdd_2p} follows immediately.